 Present Lessons from a Reactionary Revolutionary

 Belloc would later write, “We are attempting a reactionary revolution,” and that was just so.
 Clearly informed by the anti-revolutionary conservatism of Edmund Burke and the agrarian principles and Catholic history of William Cobbett, Belloc saw that the truth about man revealed by the incarnation of Christ was itself a revolution in our understanding of human nature.
 The restoration of property would be, therefore, a reawakening of that spirit of revolution.
-Many in his day and afterward accused Belloc’s reactionary program for the distributive state as being an agrarian one, but he makes clear that the ownership society is, in the modern sense, a “middle class” society.
+Many in his day and afterward accused Belloc’s reactionary program for the distributive state of being an agrarian one, but he makes clear that the ownership society is, in the modern sense, a “middle class” society.
 The fruits of the industrial revolution could have been widely distributed had not the consolidating forces of capitalism arrived in Europe first and corrupted all.
 While many social critics of the age made the bourgeoisie into a bête noir, Belloc celebrated the idea of a vast middle class where as many households as possible shared in the dignity that ownership of home and industry made possible.

 Most neoconservative defenders of “democratic capitalism” in our day would say that they too are defending that revelation.
 Jonah Goldberg’s recent plea on behalf of that regime works with a secular vocabulary similar to Belloc’s, though it pretends to ignore the divine revelation that reveals man to himself by proposing that we simply “crawled out of the muck” of servility on our own.
 To such persons, Belloc replies that freedom stems from property rather than wealth; wealth accumulates over time in the hands of those few who can invest capital, whereas property-ownership can endure widely distributed.
 Property rather than wealth liberates.